4 Ways to Get From Tulum to Bacalar

 This is indeed a difficult question.
 It really depends on what your travel plans look like.

-I’d dare say that to see Bacalar highlights, which is a sailing tour, swimming in the cenote, spend some time in a Balneario, admire some sunrises and enjoy the small village vibes, two full days may be enough.
+I’d dare say that to see Bacalar highlights, which include a sailing tour, swimming in a cenote, spending time at a balneario, admiring sunrises, and enjoying the small village vibes, two full days may be enough.

-However, if you really want to take it all in and do multiple tours, or stay in a beautiful resort and relax by the lake, then, I would suggest you should stay a little longer if time permits.
+However, if you really want to take it all in and do multiple tours, or stay in a beautiful resort and relax by the lake, then I would suggest you wait a little longer if time permits.

 Is Bacalar worth visiting?

-In my opinion, it is indeed worth visiting and it is one of the best places in Mexico to include in your bucket list destination in Mexico.
+In my opinion, it is indeed worth visiting, and it is one of the best places in Mexico to include in your bucket list.

 The village is pretty and with many lovely restaurants and in the surrounding, you can visit archeological sites and other interesting Mexican historical sites.